 Xtend UI | 34 | No | Any | No | Complex and dynamic user interfaces focused on UX and accessibility |

 Leveraging pre-built components can significantly speed up the process of developing aesthetic, user-friendly interfaces.
-In this article, we explored the ten best modern Tailwind CSS component libraries currently available.
+In this article, we explored 13 modern Tailwind CSS component libraries.

-By combining both utility-first and component-based approaches, we can enjoy the best DX possible, prototype and try new ideas faster, and build production apps and user interfaces in a much easier and more straightforward way.
+By combining both utility-first and component-based approaches, we can enjoy the best DX possible, prototype and try new ideas faster, and build production apps and user interfaces in a much more straightforward way.
+As the Tailwind CSS ecosystem continues to evolve, we can expect these libraries to mature further and new options to emerge, making it even easier to build beautiful, responsive web interfaces.

 As web frontends get increasingly complex, resource-greedy features demand more and more from the browser.
 If you’re interested in monitoring and tracking client-side CPU usage, memory usage, and more for all of your users in production, try LogRocket.